dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

     - The second portion, `D[x[-1], x[0]]` adds the distance between the last location and the start.
     - Taking the minimum of this expression over all possible permutations of `x` yields the shortest itinerary.

 For this assignment, the goal is to use `numpy` to create a `n × n` distance array and a `1-D` array with randomly ordered elements using common built-in functions.
 Then, compute a few values based on these arrays.
-Assume:

-- The total number of locations to visit is $n = 5$.
+Assume the total number of locations to visit is $n = 5$.

-- The distance, in kilometers, between locations is represented as a graph, where each node $p_i$ corresponds to the location of location $i$, and each edge represents the distance between two locations.

 ## Exercise